 We found 5 emergency medicine providers who accept Humana Platinum 500/HMO Premier near Austin, TX.

-Dr. Gary Mailman is an undersea and hyperbaric medicine specialist and emergency medicine specialist in Austin, TX.
-He attended medical school at the University of Cincinnati College of Medicine.
-United Healthcare Choice, United Healthcare HSA, and United Healthcare EPO are among the insurance carriers that Dr. Mailman honors.
+Dr. Gary Mailman works as an undersea and hyperbaric medicine specialist and emergency medicine specialist in Austin, TX.
+He studied medicine at the University of Cincinnati College of Medicine.
+He accepts several insurance carriers, including United Healthcare Choice, United Healthcare HSA, and United Healthcare EPO.

 Conditions / Treatments